-High School Directors
+High School Directors:

-Nick Gaudette
+Nick Gaudette (pivoting):

+Renegade bassist and musical maverick, Nick Gaudette is a low-end string slinging legend who seamlessly weaves conservatory-trained precision with unbridled creative chaos.
 Nick holds degrees from the Cleveland Institute of Music and the University of Minnesota Mankato.
 Drawing on this background, he has developed a distinctive co-teaching curriculum that reimagines orchestral education for the 21st century.
 His model set on the traditional high school schedule weaves together upper and lower string technique, music theory, Dalcroze eurhythmics, all solidifying the foundation of the traditional ensemble rehearsal process creating to create cohesive and holistic learning experience.

 Where Nick truly breaks the mold is in his collaborations with modern dance, particularly with choreographer and life partner Maggie Bergeron.
 Together, they co-created the Hear, Here!
 Live Music and Movement Festival, pairing composers with choreographers for new interdisciplinary premieres.
 His bass becomes both narrative instrument and kinetic prop within the context of movement and soundscapes.